moonshark/CodingGuides/jQuery/README.md

 * Replicate typing on screen using [TypedJs](https://mattboldt.com/demos/typed-js/)
 * Changing text in a headline, [rotating words](https://codyhouse.co/demo/animated-headlines/index.html), here is [how to do it](https://codyhouse.co/gem/css-animated-headlines/)
 * [DotDotDot](http://dotdotdot.frebsite.nl/)
-* Prevent an orphan on a line use &nbsp; instead of a space so heading will always use 2 words for a new line

 <a name="youtube"></a>